Oakville AVA

 Cinquecento Cavalieri Winemaker’s Dinners

-Our Cinquecento Cavalieri Wine Club members are cordially invited to join our proprietor, Dario Sattui, for an elegant evening at the Castello.
-Taste current releases and exclusive future wines from the barrel in the Grand Barrel Room, followed by a formal dinner with wine pairings in our Great Hall.
-During dinner, enjoy harvest updates and vintage insights from Director of Winemaking Brooks Painter and Winemaker Peter Velleno.
+Our Cinquecento Cavalieri Wine Club members are cordially invited to Castello Winemaker’s Dinners!
+Join our proprietor, Dario Sattui, for an elegant evening at the Castello.
+Taste current releases and exclusive future wines from the barrel, followed by dinner with wine pairings in our Great Hall.
+During dinner, enjoy harvest updates and vintage insights.

 Wine Reception at 6:30 P.M.
 Followed by a Seated Dinner

-Please note our Cinquecento Cavalieri dinners are by invitation only and reservations are required.
+Please note our Cinquecento Cavalieri Winemaker’s Dinners are by invitation only and reservations are required.

 To learn more about our Cinquecento Cavalieri Wine Club, click here